surajgsn07/Alfred-task/README.md

 - **Flashcard Management**: Users can add, edit, and delete flashcards.
 - **Play Mode**: Engage in active recall by answering flashcard questions.
 - **About Section**: Learn how the game and spaced repetition system work.
+- **AI dymanic MCQ options** : Using Groq API to fetch options to make flashcard question in MCQ.

 ---